elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 Since Elm applications tend to share a standard structure and follow similar patterns, the Elm community has adopted the Elm Architecture.
-We've already seen some of the concepts at play when we separated our code into separate sections for the Model and the View, and then pulled them together with the `main` function.
+We've already seen some of the concepts at play when we separated our code into separate sections for the model and the view, and then pulled them together with the `main` function.

 In the next chapter, we'll take a deeper look at the Elm Architecture as we